Observation of photon-induced $W^+W^-$ production in $pp$ collisions at $\sqrt{s}=13$ TeV using the ATLAS detector: Systematic uncertainties

 Because of the specific event selection of the analysis, large uncertainties are applied to minor backgrounds, where the \ntrk\ modelling cannot be easily studied in data: the uncertainty in the $W\gamma$ normalisation is taken to be $\pm$100\%, whereas uncertainties of $\pm$30\% are used for the normalisation of top-quark production and $WWjj$ production through vector-boson scattering (VBS) as well as gluon-induced resonant and non-resonant $WW$ production.
 The numbers are informed by the size of the underlying-event correction in DY and $WW$ events and studies on events with forward jets outside the acceptance of the ID.
 For the smaller background contributions from $WZ$ and $ZZ$ production the uncertainty is assessed by comparing the event yields predicted by \powheg+\pythia8\ with those predicted in \sherpa\ after applying the underlying-event correction described in Section~\ref{sec:uemodel}.

-The systematic uncertainty in the measured cross section also includes a contribution due to differences in reconstruction efficiency between elastic and dissociative photon-induced processes as well as an uncertainty due to missing spin correlations in \Herwig.
+The systematic uncertainty in the measured cross section also includes a contribution due to differences in reconstruction efficiency between elastic and dissociative photon-induced processes as well as an uncertainty due to missing spin correlations in \Herwig, which mainly affects the \ptemu\ modelling.
 These uncertainties are evaluated separately by comparing the reconstruction efficiency of the elastic-only prediction with that including all production mechanisms and by comparing the reconstruction efficiency between \Herwig\ and \MGF.
 Their combined effect is $\pm$2\%.
+Uncertainties stemming from the signal modelling correction are applied to the signal prediction and are discussed in detail in Section~\ref{sec:sigmodel}.